Nathan-R-Wheeler/HashingItOut/README.md

 This attempt uses the same basic hash from the last function but uses a linked list to store values instead.
 While it doesn't handle the collisions that well, it it much faster, only taking 0.03 seconds to run through both tables, but still averaging 14500 collisions.

 <br>Attempt 3. <H3>
+This attempt uses the same linked list function with the first 5 characters hashed, however this one has a few changes to the linked list, however instead of there only being 5 values in the list, this implementation makes a table size by multiplying the item counter by 2 and checking it for prime.
+If it is not prime, it increases 1 until it is.
+This takes 0.03 seconds to run and makes 0 collisions.

 <br>Attempt 4. <H3>
+Attempt 4 implements Linear probing to find the nexrt availible empty slot in the table to park more values into.
+I removed the character limit on the first 5 and the methods involved.
+I also set a prime instead of it being random each time. the speed is 0.05 seconds and 3319 collisions for the Titles, and 0.64 seconds with 7487 collisions for the Quotes.

 <br>Attempt 5. <H3>
+Attempt 5 uses a quadratitic probing method to search for the next spot open by multiplying the hashed value by the index squared, and then modulo by the size of the table.
+The efficiency is 0.08 seconds with 3119 collisions at the Title, and 0.66 secodns with 6413 collisions as the Quotes.